automatic-controls/powerbi/README.md

 #### Reports: Benefits Billing Detail, Time Sheet, Scheduled Payments

-1. <powerbi@automaticcontrols.net> typically receives three emails from Synchrony (informer@prismhr.com) every week on Tuesday between 4:00AM and 6:00AM.
-The precise schedule is 5:00AM on the day after a payroll has been finalized, so emails could come across any day if payroll is finalized at a non-standard time.
+1. <powerbi@automaticcontrols.net> typically receives three emails from Synchrony (informer@prismhr.com) for a few days every week between 4:00AM and 6:00AM.
+The precise schedule is related to when a payroll has been finalized, so emails could come across any day.
 Each email contains one report in CSV format.
 2. The **synchrony-email-capture** logic app on [Azure Portal] captures emails from Synchrony with subject containing the phrase: *Scheduled Report*.
-3. Attachments from captured emails are saved to *./synchrony/\*.csv* on the **ACES-Utility2** computer.
+3. Attachments from captured emails are uploaded to [Sharepoint].
 4. Captured emails are moved to the *deleted* mailbox.
-5. A scheduled task (daily at 6:00AM) ON **ACES-Utility2** with name *SynchronyDataImport* executes a batch script: [*./synchrony/import.bat*](./synchrony/import.bat).
+5. A scheduled task (daily at 6:00AM) ON **ACES-PowerBI** with name *script-synchrony* executes a batch script: [*./synchrony/import.bat*](./synchrony/import.bat).
-6. The batch script uploads each CSV file attachment to the appropriate table in the PostgreSQL database: *payroll.benefits* or *payroll.compensation*.
+6. The batch script retrieves each attachment from [Sharepoint] using [RClone] and uploads them to the appropriate table in the PostgreSQL database: *payroll.benefits* or *payroll.compensation*.
 Duplicate entries are overwritten when necessary.

 If an error occurs at any step in the process, the batch script is configured to send email notifications.
 Detailed error information can be found in *./synchrony/log.txt*.